ThomasAunvik/AnimeListBot/README.md

 `al!invite` gets an invite link for the bot

 `al!github` gets the github link for the bot (this github)

+## Bot Info

+`a!stats` shows statistics of the server, for example uptime, usercount, guilds and more.

+`a!info` shows bot information, owner, shards and current shard, Discord.NET version, and links to invite and github.

+`a!support` gives discord invite link to the support server, and shows the command for contact.

 ## Administrator